acyclic-co/streamkit/README.md

 ## Introduction

-Streamkit is a library and a CLI tool to handle multiple streams.
+Streamkit is a library and a CLI tool to stream data from API endpoints which does not support event streams.

 ```shell
 > stream login